 Apple and kale salad with a sweet garlic dressing.
-A fresh and crunchy salad – kale, cabbage and fennel – tossed with sweet cranberries and apples.
+A fresh and crunchy salad – kale, cabbage, and fennel – tossed with sweet cranberries and apples.

 Adding fresh veggies to your meal plan during the winter months can be a challenge.
 Which is why I tend to grab a head of cabbage or two.
-Cabbage does not have to be limited to cole slaw.
+Cabbage does not have to be limited to coleslaw.
 It makes an inexpensive and interesting salad that packs nicely too.
 Cabbage also seems to last forever in the refrigerator.
 I find myself cutting off a wedge from the same head of cabbage over a week or two – shredding it into salads or toppings for tacos or burgers.

 I’ve used apple jelly to sweetened the dressing.
-I like using jam and jellies in salad dressings to add a bit of sweetness and some unusual flavours.
+I like using jams and jellies in salad dressings to add a bit of sweetness and some unusual flavors.
 You can use marmalade or apricot jam in its place or just a bit of maple syrup.
 I realize not everyone has spiced apple jelly hanging out in the fridge.
 But if you do… this is a good place to use it.

 A few notes for this kale salad:

 - Because these greens are on the heartier side this salad will keep, dressed, nicely for a couple of days if refrigerated.
-They apples may darken a bit but will stay crunchy.
+The apples may darken a bit but will stay crunchy.
 Just watch the garlic.
 I find the garlic in the dressing intensifies as it sits.
 If you are making this for lunches – and it packs beautifully in lunches – you may want to skip the garlic.
 (And maybe that only depends on whether you have meetings scheduled in the afternoon 😉)

 - You can purchase salted and roasted pumpkin seeds at the grocery store.
 Buying them already roasted makes the prep a bit easier here.
-Just buy them in small quanities as they are highly perishable once toasted.
+Just buy them in small quantities as they are highly perishable once toasted.

 Apple and Kale Salad with Sweet Apple Dressing